Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsubsection{Symmetry considerations in orbital representation}

-Under certain conditions, the amplitudes appearing in the two-level model \eqref{et9} cancel at some energy, $E$; at such energies the transmission vanishes and nearby $\transmission(E)$ exhibits a strong suppression, a {\em Fano (anti-)resonance}.
+Under certain conditions the amplitudes appearing in the two-level model \eqref{et9} cancel at some energy, $E$, so the transmission vanishes and is strongly suppressed nearby; a {\em Fano (anti-)resonance} appears.
 It is this manifestation of {\em destructive} interference that is mostly discussed in the context of molecular transport.

-An intuition for a Fano-resonance to appear can easily be gained by evaluating \eqref{et2} for a simple model system.
-We consider a tight-binding representation of a molecule with source contacting to a single site and drain contacting to (another) single site, only.
-Then the matrices $\GL,\GR$ reduce to numbers and, \be \transmission(E) = \GL\GR |\langle \text{d}|G(E)|\text{s}\rangle|^2 \equiv \GL\GR |G_\text{ds}(E)|^2 , \ee where $\text{s, d}$ denote the contact sites for the source (say left) and drain (say right).
+An intuition for the effect can be obtained by evaluating \eqref{et2} for a simple model system.
+We consider a tight-binding representation of a molecule with the source contacting a single site and the drain contacting (another) single site, only, see, e.g., Fig. \ref{ft6}.
+Then the matrices $\GL,\GR$ reduce to numbers and, \be \transmission(E) = \GL\GR |\langle \text{d}|G(E)|\text{s}\rangle|^2 \equiv \GL\GR |G_\text{ds}(E)|^2 , \ee where $\text{s, d}$ denote the contact sites for the source (left) and drain (right).
 The Green's function $G_\text{ds}(E)$ describes the probability amplitude for a particle with energy $E$ (measured with respect to $\Fermi$) to travel from source to drain, while the prefactor $\GL\GR$ defines the contact resistance.
 When comparing to experiments, the latter can be conveniently dealt with by investigating suitable conductance ratios in which the contact conductance cancels \cite{Geng2015, Manrique2015}.